Thomas Vargish

-Thomas Vargish (born February 13, 1939) is an American scholar of literature.
+Thomas Vargish (born February 13, 1939) was an American scholar of literature.
 He was a professor of English at Dartmouth College.

 Biography

-Vargish was born on February 13, 1939, in Fair Haven, Vermont.
+Vargish was born on February 13, 1939, in Granville, New York.
 He received his B.A. from Columbia University in 1960.
 That year, he won a Rhodes Scholarship to study at Merton College, Oxford, and received his Ph.D. from Princeton University.
 Vargish's brother, Stephan Vargish, was also a Rhodes Scholar.
 He taught at Dartmouth College, University of Maryland, Baltimore County, University of Gothenburg, and the United States Air Force Academy.

 Vargish earned a Guggenheim Fellowship in 1972 to work on a book on the religious background of Victorian fiction.
 He has also authored books on relativity and cubism with Dartmouth physicist Delo Mook, father of political strategist Robby Mook.